 Making small changes, such as brown bagging lunch or not overspending on clothes, can really add up.
 You don’t have to cut spending on every aspect of your life to pay off student loans or save more money.
 Just stick to a budget, track your spending and don’t spend money on the things that don’t truly matter to you.

 While he might not have been as high of a performer as the other elves when it came to toy making, that didn’t stop Buddy from giving 100% effort every day.
 Even though he technically wasn’t working at Gimbel’s, he went above and beyond to deliver high-quality results.

 Whether your goal is getting out of student loan debt, saving for college or saving more money in general, working hard is a huge component to that.
 There are many ways you can increase your income to reach your financial goals.

 Found out that you’re a human (not an elf) and your real father lives in New York?
 Let’s go.
 Your little brother is getting bombarded with snowballs?
 Start making a sky-high pile immediately.
 Whether it was getting sent to work in his dad’s mailroom or having to help Santa save Christmas, Buddy was flexible and able to handle whatever situation came his way.

 To reach your financial goals, it’s probably going to mean a change out of your comfort zone.
-If you’re trying to reduce your student loan debt, maybe you need to get a side hustle or refinance for a lower interest rate.
+If you’re trying to reduce your student loan debt, maybe you need to get a side hustle.
 If you’re trying to save money for college, maybe you need to cut spending.
 If you’re willing to adapt, you’ll have a greater chance for success.